AndrewAPrice/Perception/README.md

 See [building.md](building.md).
 Perception has only been tested in [QEMU](https://www.qemu.org/).
 Has a graphical interface and also outputs debugging text via COM1.

 ## Directory Structure
-- Applications - User programs.
+- Applications - Applications (user programs, the kernel, drivers).
 - Build - The build system.
 - Dump - Code from an old version that will be useful at some point in the future.
 - fs - The root file system that is turned into a disk image.
-- Kernel - The kernel sources.
 - Libraries - The libraries for building user programs.
 - third_party - 3rd party code I didn't write.
 They have different licensing.